Church, Lancashire: History and geography

 The main road running through the village is the A679.
 The local travel links are located less than a mile from the village centre to Church and Oswaldtwistle railway station and 27 mi to Blackpool Airport.

 Governance

 Prior to 1894 Church had a civil parish, and between 1894 and 1974 the area was administered by an Urban District.
 It has since become an unparished part of the borough of Hyndburn.

 Economy and amenities

 Church is a large village with a wealth of amenities, including a supermarket, bakery, bookmaker, sports centre, a fire station and a car sales garage.
 Another car sales garage was closed down and demolished in 2015, making way for a restaurant.
 A small library was also once located in the village, but closed in 2006.

 Education

-Church is home to St Christopher's Church of England High School and St. Nicholas C.E.
+Church is home to St. Nicholas C.E.
 Primary School.